United States Senate: History

 Before the adoption of the Seventeenth Amendment in 1913, senators were elected by the individual state legislatures.
 Problems with repeated vacant seats due to the inability of a legislature to elect senators, intrastate political struggles, bribery and intimidation gradually led to a growing movement to amend the Constitution to allow for the direct election of senators.

-In contrast to House of Representatives, the Senate has historically had stronger norms of conduct for its members.
+In contrast to the House of Representatives, the Senate has historically had stronger norms of conduct for its members.

 Functions

 The U.S. Senate chamber, c.
 1873; two or three spittoons are visible by desks.

 Senate approval is required to pass any federal legislation.
 The Constitution provides several unique functions for the Senate that form its ability to "checks and balances" the powers of other elements of the federal government.
-These include the requirement that the Senate may advise and must consent to some of the president's government appointments; also the Senate must consent to all treaties with foreign governments; it tries all impeachments, and it elects the vice president in the event no person gets a majority of the electoral votes.
+These include the requirement that the Senate may advise and must consent to some of the president's government appointments; also, the Senate must consent to all treaties with foreign governments; it tries all impeachments, and it elects the vice president in the event no person gets a majority of the electoral votes.

 Legislation

 Bills may be introduced in either chamber of Congress.
 However, the Constitution's Origination Clause provides that "All bills for raising Revenue shall originate in the House of Representatives".
 As a result, the Senate does not have the power to initiate bills imposing taxes.
 Furthermore, the House of Representatives holds that the Senate does not have the power to originate appropriation bills, or bills authorizing the expenditure of federal funds.

 Historically, the Senate has disputed the interpretation advocated by the House.
 However, when the Senate originates an appropriations bill, the House simply refuses to consider it, thereby settling the dispute in practice.
 The constitutional provision barring the Senate from introducing revenue bills is based on the practice of the Parliament of the United Kingdom, in which money bills approved by Parliament have originated in the House of Commons per constitutional convention.

 Although the Constitution gave the House the power to initiate revenue bills, in practice the Senate is equal to the House in the respect of spending.
 As Woodrow Wilson wrote:

 The Senate's right to amend general appropriation bills has been allowed the widest possible scope.
 The upper house may add to them what it pleases; may go altogether outside of their original provisions and tack to them entirely new features of legislation, altering not only the amounts but even the objects of expenditure, and making out of the materials sent them by the popular chamber measures of an almost totally new character.

 The approval of both houses is required for any bill, including a revenue bill, to become law.
 Both Houses must pass the same version of the bill; if there are differences, they may be resolved by sending amendments back and forth or by a conference committee, which includes members of both bodies.